Madmaxme/I-SPY/eyespy_server/README.md

 ## Stopping

-Use Ctrl+C in the terminal to stop the server.
+- Local: Use Ctrl+C in the terminal to stop the server
+- Docker: Run `docker-compose down`